 Autumn is such a beautiful season.
-Leaves change through a rainbow of green, yellow, gold, orange and rust.
+As leaves change through a rainbow of green, yellow, gold, orange and rust.
 Low sunlight casting a golden glow on days that are spared from wind and rain ravaged storms.
-Autumn is a season of transition.
+Because Autumn is a season of transition.
 Summer salads gradually disappear, replaced by comforting soups, stews and roasts.
-These Baked Pumpkin Spiced Doughnuts not only look autumnal, they warm the senses with long since forgotten spices.
+While these Baked Pumpkin Spiced Doughnuts not only look autumnal, they warm the senses with long since forgotten spices.

 Inspiration hit to make these Baked Pumpkin Spiced Doughnuts after reading a similar recipe from Baker By Nature.
-Never having baked with pumpkin purée before, the first batch had me hooked.
+Although I had never baked with pumpkin purée before, the first batch had me hooked.
 Since, as is the nature of most bakers, after testing, the recipe needed a little tweaking to accommodate our family’s taste preference, a second batch was the made the following day.

 Baked Pumpkin Spiced Doughnuts really are the beautiful ochre colour that can been seen in the photographs.
-The spiced sugar sparkles in the low afternoon sunlight.
+Also the spiced sugar sparkles in the low afternoon sunlight.
 For once there wasn’t a temptation to sprinkle with glitter

 Pumpkin purée lends a tenderness to the crumb of these doughnuts that has to be tasted to be believed.
 The flavour is subtle, allowing the pumpkin spice mix to compliment, rather than overwhelm it.
 Finishing with a sprinkle of cinnamon spiced sugar creates the contrast in texture and awakens the senses.
-Not quite as light as a fried doughnut, yet delicious in its own right.
+Resulting in a not quite as light as a fried doughnut, yet delicious in its own right.

 Becky’s recipe for Pumpkin Pie Spice Mix:

 3tsp Ground Ginger